 This article explores a stress rash in detail, how to recognize one, and the causes and treatments.
 It also examines other similar rashes that may appear on the face.

 People often link a stress rash to a response to emotional stress.
-A 2018 study looking at medical students highlights that various skin conditions, including rashes, may develop due to stress.
+A

 For some people, a stress rash appears as hives.
 Although it can present anywhere on the body, anecdotal evidence suggests they tend to appear more commonly on the face, chest, and neck area.